mechash/Opti-MC-MServer/Server-End-Installation.md

 ### Step 7 : Run the basic Minecraft Server

-After completing Step 6 there will be new files in the directory. before running the Forge Server it is always a best practice to launch a standard Minecraft Server so it will create additional files and you can see if there is any issue while running the standard server on your Raspberry Pi.
+After completing Step 6, there will be new files in the directory.
+Before running the Forge Server, it is always best practice to launch a standard Minecraft Server. so it will create additional files and you can see if there is any issue while running the standard server on your Raspberry Pi.

 To run the Minecraft server run the command stated below